 Brian Hernacki, Planet development team.

 The goal is to create a real-time indexed database of all important objects on Earth.
-We can literally ask the planet what is happening at any given moment.
+We will be able to literally ask the planet what is happening at any given moment.

 The future is an omniscient eye

-One of its services is to estimate the levels of oil in storage around the world by observing ... the shadows.
-The company trained an AI to recognize oil storage tanks, which have a distinctive shape and a lid that floats up and down on the oil depending on how full the tank is.
+One of its services is to estimate the levels of oil in storage around the world by looking at… the shadows.
+The company has trained an AI to recognize oil storage tanks, which have a distinctive shape and a lid that floats up and down on the oil depending on how full the tank is.
 When the team asked theartificial intelligence to search for them, he found about 25.000 of these barrels on the planet.

 Hi Terra, how are you?

-Updated images can also benefit scientific research.
-Planet provided those that allowed researchers to use AI to make theWorld atlas of coral reefs.
+The updated images can also benefit scientific research.
+Planet provided those that allowed researchers to use AI to create theWorld atlas of coral reefs.

-It is not an atlas that peels once in a while: coral reef changes are recorded and shown in real time.
-Any illegal activity, from fishing to illegal coral harvesting to pollution-related threats could afford us innovative solutions or immediate responses.
+It is not an atlas that peels once in a while: coral reef changes are recorded and displayed in real time.
+Any illegal activity, from fishing to illegal coral harvesting to threats related to pollution could allow us innovative solutions or immediate responses.

 Such a system can also be fundamental in situations such as the recent ones Amazon, monitoring the rate of a fire, the exact areas affected and the deforestation.
 It can identify any villages in danger, and show the best places to stem the flames or to reforest.